463N7/CYD_wifi_monitor/README.md

 ## ▶️ Usage
 - The display boots into **Channel Overview** (bar graph).
 - Tap the screen to switch to **SSID Feed** (top 12 strongest networks).
 - Scans run automatically every few seconds and update results live.

+- If your screen is rotated and mirrored wrong use the Firmware named rotate and mirror
+- there is still atleast one version of the CYD this dosnt work with

 ---